joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 Stakeholder engagement is where you make the invisible visible, and where engineering actually matters.

-I owe Paul for this framing, but it's lived experience that brings it to life.
+I owe Paul for this framing, but it's lived experiences that bring it to life.

 Each pillar supports the next.
 Skip one, and you feel it soon enough, quality suffers, priorities drift, teams disengage, and engineering becomes a silo.
-But stack them, deliberately, and you build something resilient.
+But stack them deliberately, and you build something resilient.